Header-Case Converter — Free Online Tool

 What's the difference from Title Case?

-Title Case is for human-readable titles (spaces between words).
-Header-Case uses hyphens and follows the same capitalization but for code identifiers.
+Title Case is for human-readable titles with spaces between words (The Quick Brown Fox).
+Header-Case uses hyphens instead of spaces and follows the same first-letter capitalisation but is designed for code identifiers, not prose.